 As a garden designer in East Sussex I’ve been fortunate to work on a variety of projects in the past few years from city courtyards to large family gardens, tricky sloping sites and even two sensory gardens for schools.
 Each one brought its own unique challenges but with my creative vision and lots of hard work, I’m proud to say that my clients have been thrilled with the results.
 So whether yours is a small, scrubby backyard or several acres of lush rolling countryside, I’d be delighted to take a look and give you a quote.
 With 20 years of experience in horticulture and design, an in-depth knowledge of contemporary and historic gardens as well as a heartfelt love of plants and nature, I aim to design the garden that’s perfect for you.
-Volunteering with the gardening team at Great Dixter one day a week provides me with a wealth of inspiration and keeps me at the forefront of horticultural practice and planting innovation, all of which I can bring to your garden.
+Volunteering with the gardening team at Great Dixter provides me with a wealth of inspiration and keeps me at the forefront of horticultural practice and planting innovation, all of which I can bring to your garden.

 My approach is a simple one.
 First I like to find out a little bit about you and what you are looking for, as well as your estimated budget, expectations and ideas.
 Then I come to visit your garden - always my favourite part of the job!
 I imagine it is like an artist looking at a blank canvas.
 A million different things occur to me as I look around: I assess the surroundings, the relation of the garden to the house and the layout of the scheme.
 I think about the plants, the view, your requirements as well as the best use of space and movement round the garden.
 Then, after some discussion, I evolve my ideas into a coherent plan to create an oasis of beauty and inspiration.